-The key is to just dive in and get started, but we know that’s easier said than done.
+We know getting a website is easier said than done.
 That’s why we’re going to walk through each objection.
 We’ll explain why it’s not as bad as it seems and why the alternative is even worse.

 A lot of small business owners think websites are only for larger businesses.
-However, the truth is that businesses of all sizes must have a website.
+The truth is that businesses of all sizes must have a website.
 You are never too new or too small to have a website.

 Why Not Create the Website Later?

 First, all of your potential customers are on the Internet.
-All of your competition is likely online as well, with a professional website.
+All of your competitors are likely online as well, with a professional website.
 If you plan to compete and gain those customers, you will need to get a website for your business early on in the process.

-Thinking that you will create a website later once you are more successful is an outdated notion.
-Customers rely on your website and other information they find online to determine if they are going to even do business with you.
+Thinking that you will create a website later, once you are more successful is an outdated notion.
+Customers rely on your website and other information they find online to determine if they even want to do business with you.
 If they can’t find this information from you, they’ll likely wind up elsewhere on the Internet and find a different business to buy from.

 Keep in mind that procrastinating rarely helps.
 It just delays the inevitable.
 The best case scenario is that the business succeeds, but misses out on potential customers.
 The worst case scenario is that the business fails, but would have succeeded with a digital presence.

 Some websites do in fact cost over $100,000.
 Luckily, if you’re running a small local business, you’re website will likely be substantially cheaper.
-Most businesses can get a great looking professional website for a few thousand dollars.
-If you need something super fancy, maybe it will get into the low tens of thousands.
+Most small businesses can get a great looking professional website for a few thousand dollars.
+If you need something fancy, it may get into the low tens of thousands.

-One of the next top things some businesses do is try to use social media accounts as website replacement.
+One of the next top things some businesses do is try to use social media accounts as a website replacement.
+Maybe a digital marketing guru told them a Facebook Page is all they needed.
 This is a bad idea, and there are a few reasons why.

 Rules Can Change on Social Media Platforms